-One interesting method for the study of the closed subgroups $G\subset U_N^+$, that we have not tried yet, consists in modelling the standard coordinates $u_{ij}\in C(G)$ by concrete variables $U_{ij}\in B$.
-Indeed, assuming that the model is faithful in some suitable sense, that the algebra $B$ is something quite familiar, and that the variables $U_{ij}$ are not too complicated, all questions about $G$ would correspond in this way to routine questions inside $B$.
+In this final chapter we discuss one more ``advanced topic'', namely the use of matrix models for the study of the closed subgroups $G\subset U_N^+$.
+The idea here, that we have not tried yet in this book, is something extremely simple, namely that of modelling the standard coordinates $u_{ij}\in C(G)$ by certain concrete variables $U_{ij}\in B$.

+Indeed, assuming that the model is faithful in some suitable sense, that the algebra $B$ is something quite familiar, and that the variables $U_{ij}$ are not too complicated, all the questions about $G$ would correspond in this way to routine questions inside $B$.

-Regarding the choice of $B$, some very convenient algebras are the random matrix ones, $B=M_K(C(T))$, with $K\in\mathbb N$, and with $T$ being a compact space.
+Regarding the choice of the target algebra $B$, some very convenient algebras are the random matrix ones, $B=M_K(C(T))$, with $K\in\mathbb N$, and with $T$ being a compact space.
 These algebras generalize indeed the most familiar algebras that we know, namely the matrix ones $M_K(\mathbb C)$, and the commutative ones $C(T)$.
 We are led in this way to:

 \begin{definition} A matrix model for $G\subset U_N^+$ is a morphism of $C^*$-algebras

 where $T$ is a compact space, and $K\geq1$ is an integer. \end{definition}